SteelCompendium/data-bestiary-md-dse/Draw Steel Bestiary.md

 Target: One creature or object

 - ✦ ≤11: 4 damage; the remasch teleports 2 squares
-- ★ 12–16: 7 damage; the remasch teleports 3 squares
+- ★ 12-16: 7 damage; the remasch teleports 3 squares
-- ✸ 17+: 10 damage; the remasch teleports 5 squares\
+- ✸ 17+: 10 damage; the remasch teleports 5 squares
     5 Malice: The remasch takes an adjacent creature with them when they teleport.
 The creature appears in an unoccupied space adjacent to the remasch’s destination.

 **Grasping Shadow (Maneuver)** ◆ 3 Malice\